 This is useful when you’re testing out new code changes or want to try a new plugin or theme.
 Instead of installing things all willy-nilly on your fully functioning site, you can try them out in a sandbox environment first.
 Then, if that new plugin really doesn’t work that well and breaks your site, you can simply reset the staging site and there’s no harm done.

-If you’ve ever used a local WordPress environment before, such as Local by Flywheel, you may be familiar with this concept of making changes in a sandbox environment other than your live site.
+If you’ve ever used a local WordPress environment before, such as Local, you may be familiar with this concept of making changes in a sandbox environment other than your live site.
 Before you go thinking that you’ve already got your system set in stone though, know that they’re not exactly the same thing.

 Local development vs staging sites